dagu-org/dagu/README.md

 ### How to contribute?

 Feel free to contribute in any way you want.
 Share ideas, questions, submit issues, and create pull requests.
 Thanks!

-### Where is the history data stored?

-It will store execution history data in the `DAGU__DATA` environment variable path.
-The default location is `$HOME/.dagu/data`.

-### Where are the log files stored?

-It will store log files in the `DAGU__LOGS` environment variable path.
-The default location is `$HOME/.dagu/logs`.
-You can override the setting by the `logDir` field in a YAML file.

 ### How long will the history data be stored?